elastic/apm-pipeline-library/vars/README.md

 * statsURL: Kibana URL where you can check the stats sent to Elastic search.
 * shouldNotify: boolean value to decide to send or not the email notifications, by default it send emails on Failed builds that are not pull request.
+* rebuild: Whether to rebuild the pipeline in case of any environmental issues.
+Default true

 ## opbeansPipeline
 Opbeans Pipeline